-Breast cancer is very common, so a family history of breast cancer is also guite common.
+Breast cancer is very common, so a family history of breast cancer is also quite common.
 Most women who develop breast cancer do not have an inherited gene fault.
-In many cases, breast cancer can be found early using screening mammograms (or other imaging tests such as breast ultrasound or magnetic resonance imaging [MRI]).
+In many cases, breast cancer can be found early using screening mammograms (or other imaging tests such as breast ultrasound or magnetic resonance imaging (MRI).

 These tests may find a cancer before a woman can feel a lump in her breast.
 Even when breast cancer is found when a lump can be felt, there is a very good outlook.
 Modern treatments for breast cancer include surgery to remove the affected part of the breast (wide local excision or lumpectomy followed by radiotherapy) or the whole breast (mastectomy).
-This is often followed by chemotherapy and/ or medications to block the effects of the hormone oestrogen.
+This is often followed by chemotherapy and/or targeted therapy.

-Women who carry a BRCA1 or BRCA2 gene fault tend to develop breast cancer at an earlier age than other women, and are more likely to develop cancer in both breasts over time.
-The breast cancer that develops in these women is similar to breast cancer that develops in other women.
+Women who carry a BRAC1, BRAC2 or PALB2 gene fault tend to develop breast cancer in both breasts over time.
+The breast cancer that develops in these women is similar to breast cancer in other women, though there is an overrepresentation of the triple negative type of cancer in BRAC1 and BRAC2 gene fault carriers.
 When breast cancer is found early, women who carry these gene faults seem to have a similar survival rate to other women with breast cancer.
 Further research is underway to clarify this.